 What Is Barometric Pressure?

 Barometric pressure is the measuring of air pressure in the atmosphere around us.
 To put it more simply, it’s the amount of weight that each air molecule puts out and is something that is constantly changing.
-Understanding barometric pressure is the key to knowing how the weather will affect fish behavior and giving you greater fishing success.
+Understanding barometric pressure is the key to knowing how the weather will affect fish behavior and give you greater fishing success.

 Since barometric pressure is the weight that is produced by the air pressing down on everything on the planet, it also has quite an effect on creatures underwater since they, too, will feel this pressure.
-It’s very important to note when the air pressure is rising, or when there is falling pressure or low pressure for a specific length of time.
+It’s very important to note when the air pressure is rising or when there is falling pressure or low pressure for a specific length of time.

-The Relationship between Barometric Pressure and Weather
+The Relationship Between Barometric Pressure and Weather

 Atmospheric pressure has a direct impact on our weather.
 There are numerous factors that cause the barometric pressure to shift, but we will focus on the results of those changes as it is the most important aspect of understanding the relationship between fish behavior and the pressure systems that come our way.

-Low pressure systems are associated with precipitation, warm air, higher winds, and bad weather conditions that have a drastic impact on whether or not fish will bite.
+Low-pressure systems are associated with precipitation, warm air, higher winds, and bad weather conditions that have a drastic impact on whether or not fish will bite.

-The fact that the air pressure is lower opens the door to our atmosphere being able to produce these changes, which might vary from a slightly windy or rainy day to a full blown tornado in some cases.
+The fact that the air pressure is lower opens the door to our atmosphere being able to produce these changes, which might vary from a slightly windy or rainy day to a full-blown tornado in some cases.

-As the air pressure drops with low pressure systems, you can expect clouds to form, as well as rain and moisture to also develop and bring on stormy weather.
-Fish are capable of easily sensing this change in their environment and they react to it, in some cases, by feeding very aggressively and being more active.
+As the air pressure drops with low-pressure systems, you can expect clouds to form, as well as rain and moisture to also develop and bring on stormy weather.
+Fish are capable of easily sensing this change in their environment, and they react to it, in some cases, by feeding very aggressively and being more active.

-High pressure systems are when the air gets heavier and results in bright, clear days that might often be very warm.
-These high pressure systems are a result of a number of factors that are related to low pressure and are an interesting part of how our weather works throughout the world.
+High-pressure systems are when the air gets heavier and results in bright, clear days that might often be very warm.
+These high-pressure systems are a result of a number of factors that are related to low pressure and are an interesting part of how our weather works throughout the world.

 How Does Barometric Pressure Affect Fishing?